Examining Deployment and Refinement of the VIOLA-AI Intracranial Hemorrhage Model Using an Interactive NeoMedSys Platform: Conslusions

 The results of this pragmatic clinical evaluation show that iterative retraining, driven by radiologist feedback, led to substantial improvements in VIOLA-AI's performance.
 The final version of the model achieved high sensitivity, specificity, and AUC, indicating its clinical utility.
 These findings emphasize the importance of continuous learning and adaptation for AI models in real-world settings.

 While this study focused on a single AI model and pathology, the NeoMedSys platform is designed to be scalable and adaptable to various imaging modalities and clinical conditions.
-Future developments will expand NeoMedSys to support additional AI applications, incorporate automated retraining features, and enhance scalability to larger clinical settings, ultimately contributing to safer and more efficient patient care.
+Future developments will expand NeoMedSys to support additional AI applications with multi-site deployments and external validation, incorporate automated retraining features, and enhance scalability to larger clinical settings, ultimately contributing to safer and more efficient patient care.
 By continuing to refine and expand the NeoMedSys platform, we aim to contribute to safer, more efficient, and more accurate patient care.

 \bmhead{Abbreviations} \begin{abbreviations} \item[CT] Computed Tomography \item[VIOLA] Voxel Intersecting along Orthogonal-Levels Attention \item[AI] Artificial Intelligence \item[AUC] Area Under the receiver operating characteristic Curve \item[ROC] Receiver Operating Characteristic \item[ICH] Intracranial Hemorrhage \item[SAH] Subarachnoid Hemorrhage \item[SDH] Subdural Hematoma \item[EDH] Epidural Hematoma \item[IPH] Intraparenchymal Hemorrhage \item[IVH] Intraventricular Hemorrhage \item[MLOps] Machine Learning Operations \item[UI] User interface \end{abbreviations}